Fatigue During Pregnancy or Nursing?

 But while it’s normal to be tired, fatigue can be a symptom of anemia, particularly iron-deficiency anemia.
 Iron-deficiency anemia affects about 50% of all pregnant women.
 Your body needs iron to make hemoglobin, the substance in red blood cells that enables them to carry oxygen to your tissues and to your baby.
 According to ACOG (American College of Obstetrics and Gynecology), Your need for iron doubles during pregnancy because of the needs of the baby, the increase in blood produced by your body, and the blood loss that occurs during delivery.
 It is recommended that you get 27 mg of iron daily.
 Most prenatal vitamins contain enough iron to support this increased requirement but you can also eat iron-rich foods, including red meat, poultry, fish, dried beans and peas, iron-fortified cereals and prune juice.
 Iron can also be absorbed more easily if iron-rich foods are eaten with vitamin C- rich foods, such as citrus fruits and tomatoes.

-How Can You Avoid or Treat Tiredness During Pregnancy?
+How Can You Avoid or Treat Fatigue During Pregnancy?

 To reduce lack of energy and fatigue during pregnancy: